-This episode features an interview with Naman Khan, CMO of Zeplin.
+This episode features an interview with Naman Khan, CMO at Zeplin.

 Naman is an accomplished B2B and B2C marketing leader with experience at some of the largest companies in the world.
 Before joining Zeplin, he served as VP of Marketing at Dropbox, VP of Product Marketing at Salesforce, and held marketing leadership roles at both Microsoft and Autodesk.